adamgruber/mochawesome/README.md

 ##Options
 Mochawesome supports options via environment variables or passed in to mocha via `--reporter-options`.
 You can change both the location where reports are saved and the filename of the report. *Setting a custom filename will change both the report html and json files.*

-**Environment variables will take precedence over passed in options.**
+**Options passed in will take precedence over environment variables.**

 ####Environment variables